mrcryptofrosty/FrostyWallet-android/README.md

 #### Installation using your Android:

-- Downlaod the latest release available [here](https://github.com/mrcryptofrosty/FrostyWallet-android/releases/tag/v0.10.1).
+- Download the latest release available [here](https://github.com/mrcryptofrosty/FrostyWallet-android/releases/tag/v0.10.1).
 - Double click on the APK and accept the installation.
 - Visit FrostyWallet app